Nation/World

 Richard Goldinger, the district attorney in Butler County, Pa., where the Trump rally took place, said the Secret Service “was informed that the local police department did not have manpower to assist with securing that building.”

-Authorities from a number of jurisdictions were on the ground Saturday, and officials are still determining how the building was guarded - and how the 20-year-old gunman, Thomas Matthew Crooks, reached the roof.
-But the warning from local law enforcement of insufficient manpower adds to questions about whether there was adequate security for the high-stakes presidential campaign visit.
+Authorities from a number of jurisdictions were on the scene Saturday, and officials are still determining how the building was guarded - and how the 20-year-old gunman, Thomas Matthew Crooks, reached the roof.
+But the twin warnings from local law enforcement - first of insufficient manpower, then of a man behaving strangely - add to questions about whether the Secret Service adequately planned for and provided adequate security for the high-stakes presidential campaign visit.

 Crooks, of Bethel Park, Pa., used an AR-style rifle that was purchased legally by his father in 2013.
 Authorities have confirmed his father purchased more than a dozen guns over the years, but it was not immediately clear how many of those he still owned at the time of the shooting, two officials said.